 a. \$2.331 million to be used exclusively for NAGPRA Grants to Indian tribes, Native Hawaiian organizations, and museums.
 We recommend that the Committee restore the amount that the NAGPRA grants program received each year for most of its history prior to when the NPS began to divert a greater amount of funds for administrative use within the cultural resource division.
-Starting in FY2011, the NPS first "cut" the \$2.3 million NAGPRA grants program by transferring \$581,000 to fund NPS "cultural resources/National Register programs" via an "internal transfer or other non-policy/program change," and with other NPS reductions, only \$1.698 million was awarded in actual grants.
-NATHPO also requests that steps be taken to ensure that these moneys are used exclusively for grants to Indian tribes, Native Hawaiian organizations, and museums and not for continued internal transfers for other NPS purposes.
+In FY2011, the NPS "cut" the \$2.3 million NAGPRA grants program by transferring \$581,000 to fund NPS "cultural resources/National Register programs" via an "internal transfer or other non-policy/program change," and with other NPS reductions, only \$1.698 million was awarded in actual grants.
+NATHPO requests that the Congress restore the grants to the \$2.331 million funding level.

-This chart demonstrates the diversion of NAGPRA Grants to NPS administration:
+This chart demonstrates the funding history of NAGPRA Grants: